Digital Identity for Online Learning (DI4OL)

 Currently, learners must remember multiple login details, for example, to sit online NCEA exams and access their Record of Achievement.
 This creates anxiety on top of exam stress and an extra administrative burden on school staff and exam supervisors.

 Learners also lose access to their education information online when they leave school, if they have not already provided a personal email account to the school before leaving.
 This creates extra work for learners and the NZ Qualifications Authority (NZQA) Service Desk.

 Learners will have a single, easy to use and secure way to access online education services.
 Benefits include:

 - Fewer passwords to remember, meaning less stress at exam time.

-- Reduced workload of exam supervisors and school/NZQA support desks responsible for resetting learner passwords.
+- Reduced workload of exam supervisors and school/NZ Qualifications Authority (NZQA) service desks responsible for resetting learner passwords.